UPDATED MAY 21, 2021

 Physical Distancing/Social Distancing

-Physical distancing or social distancing is defined as at least six-feet circumferential distance regardless of space size.
-Effective May 10, 2021, physical distancing or social distancing shall be defined as at least three-feet circumferential distance, regardless of space size, between individuals not from the same household.
-Except as otherwise provided in this Plan, physical/social distancing measures must be implemented in all university facilities whenever possible.
-Practicing physical/social distancing should be strongly emphasized and encouraged among the campus community.
-The use of plexiglass barriers between individuals may shorten the distancing required in a classroom setting as long as facial covering requirements, routine facility sanitization, medical oversight, and heightened testing protocols remain in place.
+Physical distancing or social distancing shall be defined as at least three-feet circumferential distance, regardless of space size, between individuals not from the same household.
+Except as otherwise specifically provided in this Plan, physical/social distancing measures must be implemented in all university facilities whenever possible.

-When practical, campuses may utilize assigned seating and seating charts in classes, and strategically space seating in public areas to respect physical distancing requirements.
+When practical, campuses may utilize assigned seating or seating charts in classes and strategically space seating in public areas to respect physical distancing requirements.